MI vs CSK Head-to-Head: Record, Stats, Venue & Results

 2019 | Rajiv Gandhi Stadium, Hyderabad | MI won by 1 run |

-In the knockout stage overall, both sides are level at 4 wins each — proof that neither team blinks when the pressure is greatest.
+MI lead the finals record 3–1.
+In knockout cricket overall, both sides remain level at 4 wins each — proof that neither team blinks when the pressure is at its highest.

 Scoring Records in This Fixture